Montana Technological University: History

-In 2010 the Natural Resource Building (NRB) opened which now accommodates the Bureau of Mines and the Petroleum Engineering Department.
-In 2011 Don Blackketter becomes chancellor.
-In 2012 the College of Technology becomes Highlands College, and Frank and Ann Gilmore University Relations Center (URC) building is opened on campus.
+In 2010 the Natural Resource Building (NRB) opened.
+It now accommodates the Bureau of Mines and the Petroleum Engineering Department.
+In 2011 Don Blackketter became chancellor.
+In 2012 the College of Technology became Highlands College, and the Frank and Ann Gilmore University Relations Center (URC) building opened.
 The first Ph.D. program in Materials Science and Engineering began in 2014 in partnership with University of Montana and Montana State University.
 The Nursing Department began offering a full bachelor's degree in 2015.
-In October 2021, the university announced a $7M donation to the Nursing Department from Dave and Sherry Lesar.
-This led to the re-naming of the Nursing Department as the Sherry Lesar School or Nursing.
-These funds also contributed to the construction of the Lesar Family Nursing Simulation Center which opened in the spring of 2022 in the Science & Engineering building.
-In 2016, a full Bachelor's of Mechanical Engineering program was added, and the Natural Resource Research Center opens on campus including a new nano research lab, and additional lab space for existing departments.
+In October 2021, the university announced a $7 million donation to the Nursing Department from Dave and Sherry Lesar.
+This led to renaming the Nursing Department the Sherry Lesar School of Nursing.
+These funds also contributed to the construction of the Lesar Family Nursing Simulation Center, which opened in spring 2022 in the Science & Engineering building.
+In 2016, a full Bachelor's of Mechanical Engineering program was added, and the Natural Resource Research Center opened on campus, including a new nano research lab and additional lab space for existing departments.

 In 2017 the Montana Board of Regents designated Montana Tech as part of Special Focus Four-Year Universities, the only such designation in the Montana University System, in recognition of Tech's focus on engineering, applied science and health science.
 This change gives greater independence by reporting directly to the Board of Regents and handling its own finances instead of through the University of Montana.
-To recognize this, in the summer of 2018, the school's name was changed to Montana Technological University.
+To recognize this, in the summer of 2018, the school's name was changed to "Montana Technological University".
 Les Cook became chancellor in 2019.

+On April 25, 2023, the university announced the largest donation in its history from Ryan Lance, CEO of ConocoPhillips.
+On September 21, 2023, the university's School of Mines and Engineering was officially renamed the Lance College of Mines and Engineering by unanimous vote of the Montana University System Board of Regents.